josephm1/Safe-API-Doc/index.md

 | ---------------------------------------------- | :------------------------------: |
 | Used to verify data coming from a known sender | Used to encrypt and decrypt data |

-TODO: Not sure yet what to used for single key
+TODO: Not sure yet what to do for single key

 | Key Pairs                                                               |                                          Single Key                                           |
 | ----------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------: |